AnywhereSoftware/B4X_Forum_Resources/B4J/Tutorials/WebGL Library/readme.md

 ```

 - Updated accordly all demo projects.
 To avoid confusion about small code changes in the library initialization, you will just remove old demo projects and use the new zip file.

-**Updated to 1.25**
-- added an option to overwrite resources using CopyResourceFile, CopyResourcesFromZipFile and CopyResourcesFromZipFileToSingleFolder.
-If Overwrite is True, always resources will be overwritten, if False, the library just check for first file existence, if this exists do nothing, if this do not exists will copy relative resources.
-If you still develop and change files from time to time you can set it always True, put it False otherwise or in final production.